 IFAA became an official nonprofit in 2011, but it originated as an awareness movement stemming from a charity bracelet designed with the same beading pattern.
 This pattern symbolized all people (3 silver, 3 black) working together to create strength (large red) and uniting as a community for change (single, darker silver).
 We adopted this for our foundation logo and changed it to a molecular structure, honoring how it all began.

 Headquarters.
 IFAA's CEO resides in St. Louis, MO, where we participate in a co-working space - Industrious.
 This enables us to use conference rooms & event spaces as needed.
-The space is national, so we also have access to offices in all participating cities.

 Like all nonprofits, we are governed by aBoard of Directors.
 We keep this volunteer Board small (under 8) in order to streamline our productivity.
 We select members for the Board that bring a specific expert skill to the organization (project management, education, marketing, etc).